We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Small hand soap – For your private bathroom at the marine site.
 There is hand soap in all communal handwashing areas.

-Prescribed medications including any malaria prophylaxis – Please seek your doctors advice on malaria prophylaxis.
+Malaria Tablets – Please seek your doctors advice on malaria prophylaxis.
 Please do not take Larium (mefloquine hydrochloride) if you are intending to dive, as you will not be allowed to dive on this medication.

-Any personal medication you usually take
+Any personal medication you usually take – It is vital that you bring any prescribed medications.

 If you normally carry an epi-pen for any allergies, it is essential that you bring at least 2 or 3 with you on expedition.